Find resources to help you manage your team related to infectious diseases and public health recommendations.

 Your Role as a Leader – Taking Care of Your Employees

 Taking care of people is so important during this difficult time.
 To support employee well-being, please be aware of all of the resources available to support people.
 Supervisors play a crucial role in the well-being of their team members.
 It is incredibly important that you know what is available to help employees cope with stress, manage their work/life balance and take care of themselves.

-It is important to remain nimble as we navigate the “next normal”.
+It is important to remain nimble as we navigate our work environments.
 Consider and review core operational components, such as:

 - Numbers of people back on campus at one time

 - Level of service (both onsite and remote)

 For more details on setting up an optimal workplace environment, visit hr.wustl.edu/workplace.

 - We are a community that cares about one another.
 These guidelines are in place to protect the health and safety of our students, faculty, staff, patients and visitors.